Denoising Particle Filters: Learning State Estimation with Single-Step Objectives: Experiments

+Thus, assuming the noise-convolved score $\nabla_{x_t} \log p_s(\hat{y}_t | x_t)$ can be evaluated (straightforward for Gaussian sensor models), we can fuse the additional information $\hat{y}_t$ by adding the score to the denoising step $\epsilon^{i}_{\text{lh}}$ in \cref{eq:dnf_noise}.
+We demonstrate this in \cref{fig:sensor_plot} by simulating a noisy external sensor directly measuring object position as $\hat{y}_{\text{pos}} = X_{\text{pos}} + \epsilon$, with $\epsilon \sim \mathcal{N}(0, 0.5^2 \mathrm{I})$.
 As expected, when considering the prediction with respect to the position component, fusing the external sensor model in the DnPF leads to a significant improvement over the cases where either only proprioceptive measurements are available (i.e., the original setting), or only the sensor model is used for prediction.
 Interestingly, we find that the DnPF can leverage the additional position information to substantially improve the prediction of the orientation component, for which no additional sensor information is available.
 Notably, such sensor fusion cannot easily be achieved with end-to-end trained methods, which would, in general, require retraining to include the additional sensor information.